orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 Using the GUI launcher
 ~~~~~~~~~~~~~~~~~~~~~~

-The graphical interface for the applications provides a usefull
+The graphical interface for the applications provides a useful
 interactive user interface to set the parameters, choose files, and
 monitor the execution progress.